-- Oat cereals such as porridge release their energy slowly, so breakfast keeps children going through to lunch.
+- Oat cereals like oatmeal release their energy slowly, so breakfast keeps children going through to lunch.
 The opposite is true for cereals with a high sugar content - so ditch the sugar at breakfast time!

 Water is very important to the brain and dehydration has a clear impact on concentration.
 This is something we often consider only in warmer weather, but it's really worth ensuring your child is hydrated all year round.

-Most schools are on top of this, but if not, a water bottle is an easy answer - annoyingly my son's new school believes drinking water is best delivered via the paid vending machines!
+Most schools are on top of this, but if not, a water bottle is an easy answer.

 Several research studies point to exercise being beneficial to school children's concentration.